Trodelvy® (sacituzumab govitecan-hziy)

 TRODELVY® (sacituzumab govitecan-hziy)

-What are the possible side effects?
+What are the possible side effects of TRODELVY when used alone?

 This information is provided in response to your question.
 It is not treatment advice on how to use TRODELVY.
 Please discuss this question and others you have about your medical condition or treatment with your healthcare provider.